-Poverty is widespread in Zambia – over 60% of the total population lives below the poverty line, with the rate rising over 80% in rural areas.
-Without sufficient income, many lack the means to reach basic food requirements – especially children and households headed by women.
+Poverty is widespread in Zambia – over 60% of the total population lives below the poverty line, with the rate increasing to over 80% in rural areas.
+Without sufficient income, many lack the means to reach basic food requirements.

 An estimated 64% of Zambians are living in poverty.
-HIV/AIDS prevalence in Zambia is at a high of 12.4% with 1.2 million people living with HIV/AIDS.
+HIV/AIDS prevalence in Zambia is high at 12.4% with 1.2 million people living with HIV/AIDS.
 Zambia has one of the highest incidences of malaria-related deaths in the world.

 Episcopal Relief & Development partners with the Zambia Anglican Council Outreach Programs (ZACOP) to facilitate community transformation so that young children survive and thrive while facing the challenges of poverty and HIV/AIDS.

 Through integrated programming, ZACOP and Episcopal Relief & Development are providing critical care and support for vulnerable families with young children.
 The program focuses on strengthening the role of parents and primary caregivers in nurturing care and stimulation of their children while supporting families to improve health, nutrition and livelihoods.

 ZACOP’s integrated rural program is based in local churches and schools serving as Early Childhood Development Centers.
 The Early Childhood Development (ECD) program, Moments That Matter, a program partnership of Episcopal Relief & Development, is supported in part by the Conrad N. Hilton Foundation, the Episcopal Health Foundation, Grand Challenges Canada and other donations.
 Between 2012 and 2017, MTM reached over 15,000 families in Zambia.
 The program expects to reach an additional 7,200 families between 2018 and 2021.